Progesterone

 Birth Control Pills

 Combination birth control pills (pills that contain both estrogen and progestin) block ovulation and make the body less receptive to a fertilized egg during ovulation.
 The pills typically have to be taken in a specified order.
-As levels of progestin in the pills decrease, menstruation occurs.
+When the hormones are stopped during the placebo or "dummy" pills, a withdrawal bleed occurs.

 Some birth control pills, called mini-pills, contain only progestin.
 These pills do not always suppress ovulation, but make the cervical mucus thick and unwelcoming to sperm, preventing entry to the uterus.
 They also thin the endometrial lining, making it less receptive to a fertilized egg.
 Mini-pills are slightly less effective than combination pills but are still a very effective form of contraception when used properly.